 This is a basic workflow showing how real-world, imperfect data from a DSLR can be processed in StarTools.
 The workflow details data prep, bias / gradient / light pollution removal, stretching, deconvolution, color calibration and noise reduction.
-Please see video description for datasets and other resources.
+Please see video description on YouTube for the actual datasets and other resources.

 This is a small selection of StarTools tutorials and resources, created by StarTools users.

 A very popular, comprehensive tutorial titled "Processing a (noisy) DSLR image stack with StarTools" by Astro Blog Delta.